 Interested in making a long-term investment in your staff or office?
 Here are a few ways to do it.

 Interested in a few quicker action items to put that refund check to good use?
 Start here.

 Disclaimer: Fundbox and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
-Please refer to the IRS or consult a tax professional for information about tax laws and how they apply to your business.
+Please consult a tax professional for information about tax laws and how they apply to your business.